Making JMeter accept a HTTP 404 as success

-One of the tests I am performing is to replay a month’s worth of GET requests from production against this service, and look for differences in the output.
+One of the tests I am performing is to replay a month's worth of GET requests from production against this service, and look for differences in the output.
 I also want to highlight any that have an unknown status code.
 It is possible for this service to return a 200/OK or 404/NOT_FOUND, anything else indicates an error.
+In this case, I am ok, and actually expect 404's in the results.

 1. Create a Response Assertion, either at the same level or as a child of the HTTP request

-2. Test the Response Code field
+2. Field to Test: Response Code

 3. Check Ignore Status

-4. Pattern Matching: Matches
+4. Pattern Matching RulesMatches

-5. Add a regular expression of the status codes you want to test against, in this case, 200|404
+5. Add a regular expression of the status codes you want to test against.
+In this case, 200|404

 Leave a Reply